 The more meat, milk, eggs and other animal products that can be produced, the more money factory farmers make.
 This is the essence of the process.

 Farming machinery and techniques developed to the point where the animals ‘didn’t need to be raised outside’.
-No sunlight or exercise required.
+No sunlight or exercise required with the read more about integraladjusters.com .
 They could be kept inside; in a smaller space – a cost saver.

 The perpetrators soon found disease spread amongst the animals.
 No problem.
 Large amounts of antibiotics could be sprayed all over the animals.
 Problem solved.